department-of-veterans-affairs/lighthouse-oas-tests/README.md

 ## `loast suites PATH`

-Runs happy-path tests for an API based on the OpenAPI spec
+Runs happy-path tests for an API based on the OpenAPI spec.

 ```
 USAGE